-- 715.1.
+- 714.1.
 Each Saga card has a striated text box containing a number of chapter symbols.
-Its illustration is vertically oriented on the right side of the card, and its type line is along the bottom of the card. - 715.2.
-A chapter symbol is a keyword ability that represents a triggered ability referred to as a chapter ability. - 715.2a A chapter symbol includes a Roman numeral, indicated here as "{rN}."
-The numeral I represents 1, II represents 2, III represents 3, and so on. - 715.2b "{rN}-[Effect]" means "When one or more lore counters are put onto this Saga, if the number of lore counters on it was less than N and became at least N, [effect]." - 715.2c "{rN1}, {rN2}-[Effect]" means the same as "{rN1}-[Effect]" and "{rN2}-[Effect]." - 715.2d A Saga's final chapter number is the greatest value among chapter abilities it has.
-If a Saga somehow has no chapter abilities, its final chapter number is 0. - 715.2e A Saga's final chapter ability is the chapter ability which has its final chapter number in its chapter symbol. - 715.3.
-Sagas use lore counters to track their progress. - 715.3a As a Saga without the read ahead ability enters the battlefield, its controller puts a lore counter on it.
-(See rule 702.155, "Read Ahead.") - 715.3b As a player's precombat main phase begins, that player puts a lore counter on each Saga they control.
-This turn-based action doesn't use the stack. - 715.4.
+Its illustration is vertically oriented on the right side of the card, and its type line is along the bottom of the card. - 714.2.
+A chapter symbol is a keyword ability that represents a triggered ability referred to as a chapter ability. - 714.2a A chapter symbol includes a Roman numeral, indicated here as "{rN}."
+The numeral I represents 1, II represents 2, III represents 3, and so on. - 714.2b "{rN}-[Effect]" means "When one or more lore counters are put onto this Saga, if the number of lore counters on it was less than N and became at least N, [effect]." - 714.2c "{rN1}, {rN2}-[Effect]" means the same as "{rN1}-[Effect]" and "{rN2}-[Effect]." - 714.2d A Saga's final chapter number is the greatest value among chapter abilities it has.
+If a Saga somehow has no chapter abilities, its final chapter number is 0. - 714.2e A Saga's final chapter ability is the chapter ability which has its final chapter number in its chapter symbol. - 714.3.
+Sagas use lore counters to track their progress. - 714.3a As a Saga without the read ahead ability enters the battlefield, its controller puts a lore counter on it.
+As a Saga with the read ahead ability enters the battlefield, its controller chooses a number from one to that Saga's final chapter number.
+That Saga enters the battlefield with the chosen number of lore counters on it.
+(See rule 702.155, "Read Ahead.") - 714.3b As a player's precombat main phase begins, that player puts a lore counter on each Saga they control.
+This turn-based action doesn't use the stack. - 714.4.
 If the number of lore counters on a Saga permanent is greater than or equal to its final chapter number, and it isn't the source of a chapter ability that has triggered but not yet left the stack, that Saga's controller sacrifices it.
 This state-based action doesn't use the stack.

-716. Adventurer Cards
+715. Adventurer Cards